miachm/Rar-File-Missing/README.md

 # Rar-File-Missing
 This CLI program is designed to hide files in Rars.
-Hidden files from be removed, but it won't appear in winrar and they won't be descompressed.
-You can reveal the files later with this program.
+Hidden files aren't removed, but they won't appear in winrar and won't be descompressed.
+You can reveal these files later with the program.

 I developed this program in 2013, and his code quality is pretty bad (long functions, spanish names...).
 At least there are a lot of comments (in spanish), and the most important...
 It works!.